 Humans and apes are the only species that are capable of standing outside of one’s self, and observing one’s self, like a second I. “How do I respond when my work is criticized?”, “How do I react if my children ignore me when I tell them about my day?”
 A friend can also stand there, in that space where your “second I” stands.
 They can think along with you, using everything they know about you.
 For example, they may know you’re quick to get angry, or that you need a lot of reassurance.
 They need to momentarily forget themself and focus on you, think about how something feels for you.

-- You can find the interview with Catherina de Haas in our newest special Flow Love & Life.
+- You can find the interview with Catherina de Haas in our special Flow Love & Life.
 You can order a copy from our web shop.
-Or you can find it in bookstores all around the world.
 Check our store locator for more information about where you can find Flow.

 Interview Peggy van der Lee Photography Shutterstock